 SpearIt graduated with a B.A. in philosophy, magna cum laude, from the University of Houston.
 He also earned a Masters of Theological Studies at Harvard Divinity School, Ph.D. in Religious Studies at University of California Santa Barbara, and J.D. from University of California Berkeley School of Law.

-SpearIt is currently a member of the Editorial Board for the Race and the Law Prof Blog, Contributing Editor at JOTWELL Criminal Law, and Contributing Editor at the Islamic Monthly Magazine.
+SpearIt is currently a member of the Editorial Board for the Race, Rights, and the Law Blog and Contributing Editor at JOTWELL Criminal Law.
 He also serves on the American Bar Association’s Section on Criminal Justice’s Corrections Committee and serves as an Affiliate Faculty at the Center for Security, Race, and Rights at Rutgers University.

 - “Muslim Radicalization in Prison: Responding with Sound Penal Policy or the Sound of Alarm,” in Islamophobia and the Law (Cyra Akila Choudhury & Khaled Beydoun, eds., Cambridge University Press 2020)(republished from 49 Gonzaga L.R.
 37 (2014)).

 - “Implicit Bias in Criminal Justice: Growing Influence as an Insight to Systemic Oppression,” in The State of Criminal Justice 2020 (American Bar Association 2020).

 - Reimagining the Death Penalty: Targeting Christians, Conservatives, 68 Buff.
 L. Rev. 93 (2020).